codespin-ai/codespin-vscode-plugin/README.md

-This extension is a front-end for the Codespin.AI CLI App.
+This extension is a front-end for the CodeSpin.AI CLI App.

 There are two ways to invoke it:
 1. But selecting CodeSpin.AI Generate from the File Explorer menu